 “There is more to life than medieval books, but it’s a good place to start.”

-I am a Professor at the iSchool (Library, Archival and Information Studies) at The University of British Columbia, Vancouver, where I teach and conduct research in the History of the Book.
-My primary interests are medieval book design and communication in the premodern world, before the invention of the printing press.
+I am a Professor at UBC School of Information (iSchool), Vancouver.
+My primary interests are medieval book design and communication in the premodern world, before the introduction of printing in Europe.
 My research and teaching is hands-on, with real objects on the table.
-A good day for me is having medieval dirt on my hands.
+A good day is having medieval dirt on my hands.
 If you want to know more about my work, check out my research profile.
 If you are interested in watching some lectures I gave, some of them are available here (in Dutch and English).

 I have been blogging since February 2012.
 My first posts appeared on MedievalFragments, a blog maintained by my research project (the blog was closed 29 August, 2014).
-I have reposted my contributions here on medievalbooks.
-In March 2013 I started a Tumblr blog with shorter posts and splashy images.
-They are frequently featured in printed and online media, including CNNThe Daily MailHuffington PostColossal (and here again), EngadgetParis Review and The Verge.
+In March 2013 I started a Tumblr blog with shorter posts and attractive images.
+They are frequently featured in printed and online media, including CNN, The Daily Mail, Huffington Post, Colossal (and here again), Engadget, Paris Review and The Verge.

 The images on my blog are taken from public websites (these photos are accompanied by a link to the source) or made with my own camera (these can be recognised by the label “Photo EK” or “Photo by the author”).
 To re-use an image from a public database, follow the link and check out the publication policy before reposting (it may have changed since I downloaded the image).
 You are welcome to use the images that I made myself: they are published here under a Creative Commons Attribution International 4.0 (CC BY 4.0) license.